sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/218_Adding_the_Cart_model.md

 module.export = mongoose.model('User', userSchema);
 ```
-Basically, we learnt about model syntax for nested fields, in Mongoose.
+Basically, we learnt about model syntax for nested fields any arrays, in Mongoose.

+Note:
+- Arrays are a first class construct in MongoDB, and they don't have a id, therefore, they don't need a type schema etc. Also, empty arrays will be initialized automatically if a schema has an array.
+Nice.

 ## Reusing existing Schemas